-To be honest, this feature is quite occasional since not each type of business or membership model would need it.
+To be honest, this feature is quite occasional since not every type of business or membership model needs it.

-Conversely, if you use a content library as your membership model, filtering & sorting is just what the doctor ordered.
+Conversely, if you use a content library as your membership model, you will most likely need filtering & sorting feature.

-The types of filters will also depend on what content you provide, but a generalized list could look as follows.
-So, you could add filters by:
+The types of filters will also depend on what kind of content you provide, but a generalized list could look as follows:

 Naturally, you should add a search bar — not depending on the type of your content, it’s a kind of must-have for most sites.

-So that your platform won’t look too bulky, we recommend you allocate a separate screen for each piece of content.
+So that your platform doesn’t look too messy, we recommend creating a separate page for each piece of content.

-Once again, a type of your membership model plays a crucial role here, but if we generalize what you might want to do, you can put all your content on a single page where you’ll have a sort of preview.
+Once again, the type of your membership model plays a crucial role here, but if we generalize what you might want to do, you can place all of your content onto a single page where you’ll have a sort of a preview.

-Besides, it might be a good idea to offer your potential new members to learn about the content they’ll receive.
+From here, users will be able to access the full version.
+Besides, it might be a good idea to offer your new potential members to learn more about the content they’ll receive if they sign up.

-You can do it by either providing a whole list of content with headings or offer a small part of the members-only content for free.
+You can either do it by providing them with a whole list of content with headings or offer a small part of the members-only content for free.

-Many membership websites have an in-built calendar where they place all important dates.
+Many membership websites have an in-built calendar where they place all the important dates.
 They can include:

 Besides, a calendar is a great way to provide additional value to your members.

-With an in-built calendar, they could use your website not only to use your services but also to plan their day or whatever — it can positively influence your brand recognition.
+With an in-built calendar, your members can use your website not only to use your services but also to plan their day, for example — it can positively influence your brand recognition.

-Many membership websites have their own forums where the community digitally gathers around & shares their thoughts on relative topics, and just communicate.
+Many membership websites have their own forums where the community digitally comes together & shares its thoughts on relative topics, and just communicates.